Eyonic/Pulsarr/README.md

 ✔ Fully Dockerized

-TODO fix prowler, make downloading just as easy as radarr & sonarr has
+TODO fix prowler, make downloading just as easy as radarr & sonarr has, make the layout look nice.